superdispatch/web-ui-legacy/README.md

 ## Publishing to NPM

 1. Open an [NPM](https://www.npmjs.com/) account if you don't have one
-2. Ask frontend chapter lead to give access to Superdispatch organization in NPM
+2. Ask frontend chapter lead to give access to Superdispatch organization in NPMs
 3. Enable 2FA for your NPM account
 4. Run `npm login` from your terminal and login into your account
 5. Run `yarn release`